TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Branch master will be branched later as `3` when Core version 10 gains traction.
 This document focuses on the master / Core v9 compatible branch.
-The extension comes with a couple of unit tests in `Tests/Unit`, we want to run these locally and in travis-ci, along with some PHP linting to verify there is no fatal PHP error.
+The extension comes with a couple of unit tests in `Tests/Unit`, we want to run these locally and by GitHub Actions, along with some PHP linting to verify there is no fatal PHP error.
 We'll test that extension with both PHP 7.2 and PHP 7.3 - the two PHP versions TYPO3 Core v9 currently supports at the time of writing.